 Parking informationThere is limited roadside parking or park 0.5km further along the road by the footbridge from Bardon Mill and walk back to the reserve.

 Please keep to the footpaths in the woods, particularly in summer, to avoid damaging the plants.

 The first entrance to the site is a single gate leading directly from the minor road from Beltingham onto the grassland area (OL43 784641).
 The second entrance is through a narrow gap in a fence, along a riverside path leading from a lay-by at the southern end of a footbridge over the South Tyne (OL43 781643).
 The terrain is level on the grassland, although the grass may be long and tussocky, and the riverside path is undulating and can be obstructed by fallen trees and roots.
 Footpaths vary in width, but are often muddy and uneven leading across the grassland, through the woodland and along the riverside.

 Past heavy metal pollution from mine spoil heaps washing onto the banks has resulted in an unusual habitat which allows metallophyte (metal loving) species uncommon to the region to grow.
 These include alpine penny-cress, spring sandwort and mountain pansy.

-The rest of the reserve contains a mix of woodland and scrub where spikes of dune helleborine are found.
+The majority of the reserve consists of deciduous woodland and scrub established on river gravels subject to periodic flooding.
+Areas around the trees are also home to a sub species of rare dune helleborine.
 In recent times, Himalayan balsam has started to dominate areas along the banks of the Tyne.
 This is being removed to encourage native vegetation and to prevent bank erosion.
 Dame's violet has also become a problem and threatens the area favoured by the helleborines.